-'Gerard Byrne, from Ireland, is one of the more established painters of the fair.
+'Gerard Byrne, from Ireland, is one of the most established painters of the Parallax Art Fair.
 His landscapes are dynamic and spontaneous.
 His style is rich with texture and vibrancy, while his scorches and perspectives give an extraordinary depth and movement to the canvases.
 An excellent plein-air painter.'

-Art Critic, ICAC Art Critics, Parallax Art Fair London 2015
+Art Critic, ICAC Art Critics, Parallax Art Fair London, 2016

-'Like many of the impressionists, with his out of door scenes, he works en plein air working with or at the times against the elements.
+'Like many of the impressionists, with his outdoor scenes, he works en plein air working with or at times against the elements.
 He uses oil for its "buttery finish" and the way it flows and mixes on the canvas.
 Colour is of the utmost importance to Gerry as it is always a challenge to imitate nature and capture light.
 He welcomes this challenge with interest.

-Gerard is exploring the themes of impressionism in a contemporary manner capturing the transience and atmosphere, but most of all the emotion.'
+Gerard explores the themes of impressionism in a contemporary manner, capturing transience and atmosphere, but most of all emotion.'

 Getting his inspiration from the natural beauty that surrounds us.
-Byrne has an extraordinary capability of capturing the energy and movement of life, transferring it on to canvas with his vibrant warm palette, giving the viewer a feeling of participation.
+Byrne has an extraordinary ability to capture the energy and movement of life, transferring it on to canvas with his vibrant warm palette, giving the viewer a feeling of participation.
 So full of life is his work, that one finds oneself, sun in face, walking the small, winding roads of Killiney Hill or accepting a drink from that smiling waiter whilst surrounded by colourful party people.